SndrSchnklshk/HDC302x/README.md

 are 100% tested and trimmed on a production setup that is NIST traceable and verified with equipment that is calibrated to ISO/IEC 17025 standards.

+Check the TI User Guide on how to use it: [Download PDF](https://www.ti.com/lit/ug/snau250/snau250.pdf)

 # How to Use